-- (1) The term of Mr. McGinnis's severance agreement expires on February 15, 2019. - (2) The "double trigger" column calculates the amounts earned upon an involuntary termination (other than for cause) or a voluntary termination for good reason that occurs during a protected period (generally, six months prior to a change of control) or within the two-year period following a change of control. - (3) The amount of the severance payment under Mr. McGinnis's severance agreement is equal to his annual base salary at the highest rate in effect during the term of the agreement (here, \$650,000) and his target annual incentive for the fiscal year in which the termination occurs (here, \$650,000).
-In a double-trigger scenario, the amount of his severance payment is multiplied by three. - (4) In the case of his involuntary termination (other than for cause) or voluntary termination for good reason, the amount of the prorated incentive payable to him under his severance agreement is based on the actual incentive earned for 2017 for the financial objectives and the target amount for the operating objectives.
+(2) The "double trigger" column calculates the amounts earned upon an involuntary termination (other than for cause) or a voluntary termination for good reason that occurs during a protected period (generally, six months prior to a change of control) or within the two-year period following a change of control.

+- (3) The amount of the severance payment under Mr. McGinnis's severance agreement is equal to his annual base salary at the highest rate in effect during the term of the agreement (here, \$700,000) and his target annual incentive for the fiscal year in which the termination occurs (here, \$700,000).
+In a double-trigger scenario, the amount of his severance payment is multiplied by three. - (4) In the case of his involuntary termination (other than for cause) or voluntary termination for good reason, the amount of the prorated incentive payable to him under his severance agreement is based on the actual incentive earned for 2018 for the financial objectives and the target amount for the operating objectives.
 In the event of death, disability, or certain terminations following a change of control, the prorated incentive is based on the target incentive for the year of termination.
-No proration has been applied here as this table illustrates the effect of such a termination on December 31, 2017, immediately before the incentive was earned, so as not to understate the potential value of the benefit upon the applicable termination of employment.
-Note that an incentive amount has also been reported as 2017 compensation for him in the Summary Compensation Table, as well as in the Grants of Plan-Based Awards Table. - (5) The value of stock options is illustrated here by measuring the difference between the closing stock price on December 31, 2017 (\$126.11) and the exercise price of each unvested stock option held by Mr. McGinnis on such date. - (6) The value of performance share units is illustrated here by measuring the value of the number of shares payable under his outstanding awards (2016 and 2017 grants) using the closing stock price on December 31, 2017 (\$126.11).
-In the case of a change of control, the payout is shown assuming the Committee will determine the amount of shares earned relating to the 2016 and 2017 awards will equal the target award.
-In the case of a death or disability, the payout is also shown at target. - (7) The value of any unvested restricted stock units and career shares is illustrated here by measuring the value of the number of shares payable under unvested awards using the closing stock price on December 31, 2017 (\$126.11).
+No proration has been applied here as this table illustrates the effect of such a termination on December 31, 2018, immediately before the incentive was earned, so as not to understate the potential value of the benefit upon the applicable termination of employment.
+Note that an incentive amount has also been reported as 2018 compensation for him in the Summary Compensation Table, as well as in the Grants of Plan-Based Awards Table. - (5) The value of stock options is illustrated here by measuring the difference between the closing stock price on December 31, 2018 (\$64.80) and the exercise price of each unvested stock option held by Mr. McGinnis on such date.
+The exercise price of each unvested stock option held by Mr. McGinnis is greater than the closing stock price on December 31, 2018 (\$64.80), resulting in no value being shown. - (6) The value of PSUs is illustrated here by measuring the value of the number of shares payable under his outstanding awards (2016, 2017, and 2018 grants) using the closing stock price on December 31, 2018 (\$64.80).
+In the case of a change of control, the payout is shown based on the number of shares earned based on actual performance for the 2016 award and assuming the Committee would determine the amount of shares earned relating to the 2017 and 2018 awards will equal the target award.
+In the case of a death or disability, the payout is shown based on the target awards for 2016, 2017, and 2018. - (7) The value of any unvested restricted stock units and career shares is illustrated here by measuring the value of the number of shares payable under unvested awards using the closing stock price on December 31, 2018 (\$64.80).